Join Dave to learn and practice new ways of creating compelling travel and street photographs.

 Class Size: 12

-Our learning begins with a constructive review of student works to help set goals for the week.
-We gain further inspiration from images Dave has gathered from brilliant international photographers.
-With set goals and serendipitous light, we explore favorite Maine locations and visit local folk to find photogenic opportunities and practice skills.
-Throughout the week, discussions focus on tuning in, setting intentions, approaching strangers, connecting or not, and designing the frame.
-Demos include research, preparation, equipment choices, shooting style, POV, timing the moment, and modifying available light.
-We also experiment with intentional blur, flowing action, backlighting and working at night.
-Reviews of our location captures deepen the cycle of learning.
-By week’s end, each student shares a collection of their best images, and contributes to our workshop album.
-Dave also demonstrates his expert skills in Lightroom and related tools to help students refine their captures and imbue them with personal style.
+Our learning begins with a constructive review of student’s images to help set goals for the week.
+We gain further inspiration and learning from images Dave has gathered from brilliant international photographers.
+With set goals and serendipitous light, we explore favorite Maine locations and visit local folks to find photogenic opportunities and practice skills.
+Throughout the week, discussions focus on tuning into surroundings, setting intentions, approaching people, connecting or not, designing the frame and technical mastery.
+Demos include travel research, shooting styles, POV, street techniques, decisive timing, and adding modified light for dynamic street portraiture.
+We also experiment with blurred action, backlighting and working at night.
+Reviews of our location captures complete the cycle of learning.
+Back in our digital Lab, Dave also demonstrates his expert skills in Lightroom and related tools to help students refine their captures and imbue them with personal style.
+By week’s end, each student shares a collection of their best images, and contributes to our campus slideshow.

 All image credit © David Julian